Clinical Psychology (PsyD)

 Listed below are application instructions and deadlines for the Doctor of Clinical Psychology (PsyD) program.

-Complete Indiana State University’s online application for admission at apply.indstate.edu/apply.
+Complete Indiana State University’s online application for admission at apply.indstate.edu/portal/apply?tab=overview.

 Submit official transcripts from all colleges previously attended.
 To be official, transcripts must be sent directly from the college attended to: Graduate Admissions, Indiana State University, Welcome Center, 318 North Sixth Street, Terre Haute, IN, 47809.
 E-transcripts should be sent to admissions@indstate.edu.